Xbox Live sandboxes for Creators Program developers

 The following needs to be done before you switch your sandbox in Windows Device Portal (WPD):

-- Open Windows Dev Portal by connecting to it in your web browser, as described in the Setup Device Portal on Windows Desktop article.
+- Open Windows Dev Portal by connecting to it in your web browser, as described in Setup Device Portal on Windows Desktop.

 - Click on Xbox Live.

 - Enter your development sandbox in the text field, and then click change.